Equality North Carolina

-Equality NC (ENC) is the largest lesbian, gay, bisexual and transgender rights advocacy group and political lobbying organization in North Carolina and is the oldest statewide LGBT equality organization in the United States.
+Equality NC (ENC) is the largest lesbian, gay, bisexual and transgender rights advocacy group and political lobbying organization in North Carolina and is the oldest statewide LGBTQ equality organization in the United States.

 Structure

 Equality NC is an umbrella group of two separate non-profit corporations and a political action committee: Equality NC Foundation, a 501(c)(3) organization that provides educational programming on LGBT issues and conducts comprehensive campaigns to build public support for equal rights, Equality NC, a 501(c)(4) organization that conducts lobbying and advocacy efforts, and Equality NC PAC, a political action committee which works to elect fair-minded candidates.
 These organizations all work to secure equal rights and justice for LGBT North Carolinians.

 The organization is a member of the Equality Federation.

 Leadership

 Equality NC's leadership includes Executive Director Kendra Johnson.
 Equality NC's work is supported by two boards: the Equality NC Board and the Equality NC Foundation Board.
 The Equality NC Action Fund PAC governs all PAC activities.
 All three groups are composed of volunteers from across North Carolina.

 The current C4 board members are: